Want, Want, Want

 “Mom, I need to go to the movies tonight.
 All the kids are going.
 It’s a really cool movie.”

-Sometimes you may play into your children’s hunger for material objects for any number of reasons.
+Why do parents spoil their children?
+Sometimes they may play into their children’s hunger for material objects for any number of reasons.

 While all of these motivations are understandable, they do make it more difficult to teach your children gratitude and a sense of satisfaction with what they have.

 Most people think of a spoiled child as one who has too many material things.
 But it is more than that.
 Certainly parents can overindulge materially, but not all children whose families are affluent and who have a lot of “things” would fit the definition of spoiled.